-Each year the APL Office of Technology Transfer and the Office of Patent Counsel assemble an independent review panel to select winners from the hundreds of inventions representing the work of the past calendar year.
+Each year the APL Office of Technology Transfer assembles an independent review panel to select winners from the hundreds of inventions representing the work of the past calendar year.
 The winning technologies are selected and celebrated based on their likely benefit to society, improvement over existing technology, commercial potential or their response to a critical sponsor need.
 Plaques and cash awards are presented to the winning inventors during APL’s Technical Achievement Awards event.
 This event also recognizes and awards other innovative contributions seen within mission accomplishments, publications, and research projects.

 In the calendar year 2012 there were 202 inventions disclosed at APL from 355 inventors.

 Apparatus and Method for Identifying Related Code Variants in Binaries

 CodeDNA is a novel technique that creates a compressed DNA-type fingerprint of a binary that represents the various types of instructions found in its code.
 It then compares this fingerprint to fingerprints of known malware, exposing any similarities between the binary's code and code in known malware.

 - Jonathan Cohen, Ryan Gardner, Laura Glendenning, Sakunthala Harshavardhana, Robert Hider, Margaret Lospinuso,Durward McDonell, David Patrone, Dennis Patrone, Nathan Reller, Benjamin Salazar, David Silberberg

 Airport Radar Counter-Terrorism Protection System

 William has developed a system which can detect and locate the source of signals generated by radar-jamming devices.

 In the calendar year 2011 there were 259 inventions disclosed at APL from 460 inventors.